John Brereton

 Brereton recorded the first European exploration of Cape Cod and its environs.
 His account, published in 1602, helped promote the possibilities of English colonisation in what was then known as "the North part of Virginia" and would later become known as New England.
+Gosnold and his compatriots were the first Englishmen recorded as landing on this part of the North American coastline, now known as New England.

 Life

-Twentieth century historians such as David Beers Quinn have identified Brereton as a clergyman who was born and lived in East Anglia.
-The son of Cuthbert Brereton, a sheriff of Norwich, he was born around 1571/72 and was educated at Norwich School, before being admitted as a pensioner at Gonville and Caius College, Cambridge aged seventeen on 17 January 1589.
+Twentieth century historians such as David Beers Quinn have identified Brereton as a clergyman who was born in East Anglia around 1571–72.
+He was the third son of Cuthbert Brereton, a merchant and Sheriff of Norwich, and Joan Brereton.
+His father's line, however, originated from outside East Anglia.
+Cuthbert was part of the Cheshire Brereton family and was great-nephew of both William Brereton (courtier) and Urian Brereton, a cousin of Sir William Brereton, 1st Baronet, and was also related to William Brereton, 1st Baron Brereton and his line.

+Reverend John was educated at Norwich School, before being admitted to Gonville and Caius College, Cambridge aged seventeen on 17 January 1589.
 He graduated with a Bachelor of Arts degree in 1593, and proceeded to Master of Arts by seniority in 1596.
 He took holy orders, being ordained deacon priest by the Bishop of Norwich and in 1598 was appointed curate of Lawshall, Suffolk.

-It was probably through this appointment in Suffolk that Brereton came into contact with Gosnold, who lived nearby, and also with the notable Elizabethan author, Richard Hakluyt, who had published numerous accounts of travels and voyages of discovery, especially in America.
+It is unknown how Brereton became friends with Gosnold, but it is likely they came into contact whilst studying at the University of Cambridge, although they were at different colleges.
+They may also have met through Brereton's appointment as rector in Suffolk, as Gosnold lived nearby.
+They were also in contact with the notable Elizabethan geographer and author, Richard Hakluyt, who had published numerous accounts of travels and voyages of discovery, especially in America.

-With Gosnold, Brereton undertook a voyage to Virginia, as it then was.
-On his return to England and after the publication of his account, he appears to have lived a quiet life in holy orders, becoming Rector of Brightwell, Suffolk, in 1619, and probably he is the same man who became Rector of St Peter Mancroft in Norwich and who died in 1632.
+With Gosnold, Brereton undertook a voyage to Virginia as it then was (now known as New England).
+Some of the people on that voyage never intended to settle in North America and it appears that Brereton was on the expedition after being asked by Gosnold to assist in navigating as well as to chronicle the undertaking.
+Also given his choice of career, he would have been able to provide spiritual and religious support to his fellow travellers.
+On his return to England and after the publication of his account, he appears to have lived a quiet life by becoming Rector of Brightwell, Suffolk, in 1619, and then Rector of St Peter Mancroft in Norwich.
+It is thought he died in 1632.